Aurenore/pcsc-project2/README.md

 # PCSC-Solving-ODE
 Project for the *Programming concepts in scientific computing* (MATH-458) course.

-This project implements different numerical methods to solve ordinary differential equations with generic non linear functions f(y,t): y'(t) = f(y,t)
+This project implements different numerical methods to solve ordinary differential equations with generic non linear functions f(y,t):
+y'(t) = f(y,t)
-Theses methods are divided into two categories: implicit and explicit methods.
-The explicit methods implemented are: Adams Bashforth  and Runge Kutta.
-The implicit method implemented is Adams Moulton.
+Theses methods are divided into two categories:
+* implicit methods: Adams Moulton solver.
+* explicit methods:  Adams Bashforth solver and Runge Kutta solver.

 All these methods return the numerical solution of the ODE.